apache/incubator-kie-kogito-examples/kogito-springboot-examples/process-performance-springboot/README.md

 ## Example Usage

-Once the service is up and running, to collect throughput numbers you need to manually change parameters in code of, compile and  run class ```org.kie.kogito.performance.client.MainRunner``` in process-performace-client project
+Once the service is up and running, to collect throughput numbers you need to manually change parameters in code of, compile and  run class ```org.acme.performance.client.MainRunner``` in process-performace-client project